 Now we do understand part of their thinking: browser support for CSS Grid is currently not as high as for flexbox.
 However, it has been growing way faster than support for flexbox ever did, and we expect global support to be close to flexbox in a matter of months.

 That's what makes this app experimental though — you probably don't want to create production web site using CSS Grid (although this site is), unless you want to be cutting edge or mainly target people with modern, updated, browsers.

-CSS Grid Builder it is great for prototyping responsive designs though.
+The CSS Grid Editor in Site Designer it is great for prototyping responsive designs though.
 Changing layouts at breakpoints is blazing fast (as soon as you get the hang of it).
-And instead of multiple static comps, you will be able to present a single naturally flowing design.
+And instead of multiple static comps, you will be able to present a single, naturally, flowing design.

 At any rate, this app and tutorial will help you learn and prepare for the layout technique of the future.
 You can still use Bootstrap and Foundation, and see how to feels with CSS Grid for layout design.